-Legacy Chemicals
+Legacy Pesticides

-20. A number of chemicals, which were banned during the 1980s and 1990s, are still present in the environment and food chain today, because of their biopersistence.
+25. A number of bio-persistent pesticides, banned in the 1980s and 1990s are still present in the environment and food chain today.
+These compounds are collectively known as legacy pesticides, classified as persistent organic pollutants (POPs) and include aldrin, dieldrin, endrin, chlordane, heptachlor, hexachlorobenzene, mirex, toxaphene and DDT.
 Although they are persistent in the environment, their levels have decreased since they ceased to be used.